zeitmaschinen/figma-mcp-server/README.md

 ### Step 3: Open terminal in project folder

 **Windows:**
-1. Open the `figma-mcp-server` folder
+1. Open the `figma-mcp-server-main` folder
 2. Hold **Shift** and **right-click** in an empty area
 3. Select **"Open PowerShell window here"** or **"Open Command Prompt here"**

 **Mac:**
 1. Open **Terminal** (Command + Space, type "terminal")
 2. Type `cd ` (with a space after)
-3. Drag the `figma-mcp-server` folder into the terminal window
+3. Drag the `figma-mcp-server-main` folder into the terminal window
 4. Press Enter

 ---